 2021 Subaru Crosstrek vs Hyundai Kona

-Front-wheel-drive Kona can earn up to 32 or 33 miles per gallon on the highway and 27 or 28 miles per gallon when driving in the city.
-The exact numbers depend on the type of model being driven.
-When the Kona has all-wheel drive, the respective numbers drop by a few miles per gallon.
-The Crosstrek has just about the same level of fuel efficiency.
-The exception is the Crosstrek Hybrid, which has an estimated MPGe of 90.
+Front-wheel-drive Kona models can achieve up to 32 or 33 miles per gallon when driving on the highway and 27 or 28 in town, depending on which model is being driven.
+When equipped with all-wheel drive, these numbers decrease slightly; Crosstrek models nearly match these same levels of fuel efficiency with the exception of the Crosstrek Hybrid's estimated MPGe of 90.

-Hyundai Konas with 2.0-liter engines use six-speed automatic transmissions.
-Those transmissions come with SHIFTRONIC, which lets the driver take manual control over shifting, if he/she prefers.
-Konas with turbo engines use dual-clutch transmissions.
-It's common to see these types of transmissions in more athletic vehicles.
+Hyundai Konas with 2.0-liter engines feature six-speed automatic transmissions with SHIFTRONIC for manual shift control if desired.
+Conversely, those equipped with turbo engines use dual-clutch transmissions - often seen in more athletic vehicles.

-Hyundai gives it customers a lot of peace of mind by providing generous warranties on new Konas.
-The Kona's powertrain is covered for 10 years or 100,000 miles.
-In comparison, the Subaru Crosstrek has a powertrain warranty that's good for five years or 60,000 miles.
+Hyundai provides its customers with great peace of mind through generous warranties on new Konas.
+The powertrain of the Kona is covered for 10 years or 100,000 miles, while in comparison, Subaru Crosstrek's powertrain warranty only lasts five years or 60,000 miles.

-The Crosstrek might feel more like an SUV that the Kona does.
-The Kona sits about 6.7 inches off the ground, so some people may consider it to be more of a crossover.
-The Crosstrek has a ground clearance that's two inches greater than that of the Kona.
-If anyone plans on heading into more rugged terrain, this would be important to keep in mind.
+The Crosstrek might feel more like an SUV than the Kona does, sitting about 6.7 inches off the ground.
+As such, some may consider it more of a crossover.
+On top of that, its ground clearance is two inches greater than that of the Kona; making this information important if anyone plans on heading into more challenging terrain.

-These vehicles are both very easy to drive and relatively agile.
-Note that the Crosstrek is the longer mode out of these two.
-It has an overall length of 176.5 inches, while the Kona measures 164 inches.
-The Crosstrek is slightly taller and wider than the Kona as well.
+These vehicles are both very easy to drive and agile.
+The Crosstrek is slightly longer than the Kona at 176.5 inches, while its counterpart measures 164 inches.
+Furthermore, the Crosstrek stands slightly taller and wider than its smaller counterpart too.

-This translates into the Crosstrek having more passenger volume.
-In a Crosstrek, people in the front have up to 43.1 inches of room, and rear-seat passengers have 36.5 inches of leg room.
-In the Hyundai Kona, front-seat leg room is 41.5 inches and rear-seat leg room is only 34.6 inches.
-This should be fine for short trips, even if taller adults are riding in the back, but longer road trips might start to get uncomfortable for anyone who has to sit in the second row.
+The Crosstrek boasts more passenger volume, with people in the front having up to 43.1 inches of room and rear-seat passengers enjoying 36.5 inches.
+By comparison, Hyundai Kona's front leg room measures 41.5 inches while rear leg room only measures 34.6 inches.
+While these numbers should suffice for short trips even with taller adults riding in the back, longer road trips might become uncomfortable for those seated in the second row.

-In the Kona, there's just under 20 cubic feet of space when the seats are in their upright positions.
-When the rear seats are folded down, cargo capacity is 45.8 cubic feet.
-This is quite a bit less than what's found in the Crosstrek.
+In the Kona, there's just under 20 cubic feet of space when all seats are upright.
+When the rear seats are folded down, cargo capacity drops to 45.8 cubic feet - significantly less than what can be found in the Crosstrek.

-Hyundai has given the Kona comparable features.
-Most of the Kona trims have seven-inch touchscreens, and the top-level trim has an eight-inch touchscreen with navigation.
-With the lower trims, people can take advantage of smartphone integration and Bluetooth.
-SiriusXM is included with most Konas, and over half of the trims have Infinity Premium Audio system with eight speakers.
-Wireless charging is yet another component found in the more premium models of the Kona.
+Hyundai has given the Kona many features found in other Hyundai vehicles, such as seven-inch touchscreens on most trims and an eight-inch touchscreen with navigation at the top.
+Lower trims also come equipped with smartphone integration and Bluetooth capabilities; SiriusXM satellite radio is included with most Konas, while over half have Infinity Premium Audio systems featuring eight speakers.
+Finally, wireless charging is another feature found only on premium models of the Kona.